 Please be advised that the following information pertains to the Circuit Court's Civil Docket only.

-- Please carefully review the Circuit Court Master Calendar when attempting to schedule a matter before the Circuit Court.
+- Please carefully review the Circuit Court Master Calendar Docket Calendarwhen attempting to schedule a matter before the Circuit Court.

 - The Circuit Court of Loudoun County requires that a praecipe be filed to place a matter on the appropriate docket.